freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-211-divisor-square-sum.md

 ---

 ## Description

 <section id='description'>

 For a positive integer n, let σ2(n) be the sum of the squares of its divisors.
+For example,

-For example, σ2(10) = 1 + 4 + 25 + 100 = 130.
+σ2(10) = 1 + 4 + 25 + 100 = 130.

-Find the sum of all n, 0 < n < 64,000,000 such that σ2(n) is a perfect square.
+Find the sum of all n, 0 &lt; n &lt; 64,000,000 such that σ2(n) is a perfect square.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml